Neurodivergence, Imposter Syndrome, and Perfectionism: Managing Mental Health in a Neuronormative World

 Use Positive affirmations: Counter the belief of “I‘m not good enough“ with positive affirmations to bolster your confidence and self-worth, independent of productivity.

-Focus On Completion Over Perfection: Remember, you are human, not a robot.
+Focus on Completion Over Perfection: Remember, you are human, not a robot.
 Recognize that perfection isn't attainable.
 Concentrate on completing tasks first, and return to refine them later if time permits.

 Join Support Groups: Engage with communities that can offer strategies for managing perfectionism and imposter syndrome.